jlparkI/xGPR/docs/overview.rst

   + Fit the model to the training data.
 See :doc:`Fitting a model</fitting_tutorial>`.

+If you want to run approximate kernel k-means or kernel PCA on your data, this is just a one-step process:

+  + Construct

 The Tutorials and Examples explain each step in greater detail.
 If you're like us, you might find it helpful to look at the examples first,